akbartus/A-Frame-Component-Stencil-Cube/README.md

 * stencilTransparent: { type: 'boolean', default: false } - if enabled, makes stencil background transparent.
 * stencilOpacity: { type: 'number', default: 1 } - if "stencilTransparent" is inabled, then transparency can be changed (accepts value from 0 to 1).

-Example implementation is given below:
+Example implementation is given below.
+Image target is in "img" folder:
 ```
 <html>
 <head>